pal03377/master-thesis/thesis.typ

 There are several *Exercises* in a course, which can be either *Text Exercises* or *Programming Exercises*, with the corresponding type of content.
 Each exercise has a title, a maximum score, and a due date.
 The course instructors can _select the assessment module_ for any exercise.
 This way, they can choose between the different approaches for automatic feedback suggestions.
 Students can create a *Submission* for an exercise, which contains the actual content of their solution.
 Tutors can _view_ these submissions and _assess_ them.
 Athena will _suggest feedback_ on the submission.
-This feedback is a *Feedback Suggestion*, which the tutor can _accept_, _modify_ or _reject_.
+This feedback is a *Feedback Suggestion*, which the tutor can _accept_, _modify_ or _discard_.
 There are two other types of feedback: *Manual Feedback*, which is given by the tutor, and *Automatic Feedback*, which is given on programming exercises using the fully automatic tests in Artemis.
 A *Feedback* consists of the feedback text, an optional reference to the location in the submission that it applies to and a given number of credits, which can also be negative.
 A collection of feedback creates an *Assessment*, which is the result of assessing a submission.
 It has a given non-negative score and can be _submitted_ by the tutor.